jcrowgey/neolo/README.md

   -h, --help            show this help message and exit --dicts DICT [DICT ...]
-                        a list of reference texts to compute neologism count --mltd                measure of lexical texual diversity --msttr               mean segmental type-token ratio --hdd                 HD-D probabilistic TTR --verbose, -v         increase the verbosty (can be repeated: -vvv)
+                        a list of reference texts to compute neologism count --mltd                measure of lexical textual diversity --msttr               mean segmental type-token ratio --hdd                 HD-D probabilistic TTR --verbose, -v         increase the verbosty (can be repeated: -vvv)